 You may find that you have more time to save for annual expenses such as your vehicle MOT.
 The DVLA has given an extension of up to six months for vehicles with an MOT expiring after 30 March – see gov.uk/dvla for more details.

 If your vehicle is parked on the road, legally you need to keep it taxed and insured.
 If you have a garage or driveway available, you could declare your vehicle off the road with a Statutory Off-Road Notice (SORN).
 This means you won’t have to pay for the road tax.
 See gov.uk/make-a-sorn for more information.

-Christians Against Poverty (CAP) is a UK charity with 588 services across the country delivering debt counselling, money management, job clubs, life skills groups, and support for people breaking habitual dependencies.
+Christians Against Poverty (CAP) is a UK charity which, through local churches, delivers debt counselling, money management, job clubs, life skills groups, and support for people breaking habitual dependencies.